amisepa/BrainBeats/README.md

 Georgaras, E., & Vourvopoulos, A. (2025).
 Physiological assessment of brain, cardiovascular, and respiratory changes in multimodal motor imagery brain-computer interface training.
 Research in Biomedical Engineering and Technology, 12(1), 2471680.

+Park, S., Ha, J., & Kim, L. (2025).
+Improving single-trial detection of error-related potentials by considering the effect of heartbeat-evoked potentials in a motor imagery-based brain-computer interface.
+Computers in Biology and Medicine, 195, 110563.

+Perez, T. M., Drake, E., & Sullivan, S. (2024).
+Assessing central nervous system and peripheral nervous system functioning in resting and non-resting conditions in a healthy adult population: A feasibility study.
+Chiropractic Journal of Australia (Online), 51(1), 1-32.

 Akuthota, S., Rajkumar, K., & Janapati, R. (2024).
 Intelligent EEG Artifact Removal in Motor ImageryBCI: Synergizing FCIF, FCFBCSP, and Modified DNN with SNR, PSD, and Spectral Coherence Evaluation.
 In 2024 International Conference on Circuit, Systems and Communication (ICCSC) IEEE.

 Ingolfsson et al. (2024).
 Brainfusenet: Enhancing wearable seizure detection through eeg-ppg-accelerometer sensor fusion and efficient edge deployment.
 IEEE Transactions on Biomedical Circuits and Systems.